-Gingivitis sits within stage 1 of the disease since it is reversible, if an owner intervenes during the early stages (source).
+Gingivitis sits within stage 1 of the disease since it is reversible if an owner intervenes during the early stages (source 1).

-Since plaque is a sticky residue formed from sugars, it clings to the cats teeth.
-If left untreated, plaque will start to grow underneath your Maine Coons gums (source).
+Since plaque is a sticky residue formed from sugars, it clings to the cat’s teeth.
+If left untreated, plaque will start to grow underneath your Maine Coons gums (source 1).

 Stage 2: Periodontitis

-It occurs when a cats gingivitis is left untreated, and is very serious for your Maine Coons health and wellbeing.
+It occurs when a cat’s gingivitis is left untreated and is very serious for your Maine Coons health and wellbeing.

-What is periodontitis?
 Periodontitis occurs when the soft tissues and bones of your Maine Coons mouth have been affected.

 How To Brush Your Maine Coons Teeth

 NEVER use a human toothbrush on your cat!
-This is because your cats jaw is far smaller, therefore a human toothbrush will be too big, and may cause damage to your cat’s mouth.
+This is because your cat’s jaw is far smaller, therefore a human toothbrush will be too big, and may cause damage to your cat’s mouth.